 Skip to main content

 No, apixaban has a highly predictable pharmacokinetic profile.
-Measurement of the drug’s level may be useful, however, when2:
+However, measurement of the drug’s level may be useful in the following situations2

 • A patient has a very high or low body weight.